notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/13-VPC-Networking.md

 - It is to connect your corporate data center to your VPC.
 For example, an EC2 instances running in your private subnet.
 To establish a Site-to-Site VPN, we need on-premises a **Customer Gateway (CGW)** (remember at the exam).
 - On the AWS side, you need a **Virtual Private Gateway (VGW)**
-- One the two things are provisioned and created, then you can connect them together using a Site-to-Site VPN.
+- Once the two things are provisioned and created, then you can connect them together using a Site-to-Site VPN.
 This is how a Site-to-Site VPN is implemented over the public internet
 - **Going into the exam, Customer Gateway (CGW) and Virtual Private Gateway (VGW) are needed to establish a Site-to-Site VPN**

 ## AWS Client VPN